-Most common error message you might find is “Display driver stopped responding and has recovered” also you might also get BSOD with the stop code Bug Check 0×116: VIDEO_TDR_ERROR.
+The most common error message you might find is “Display driver stopped responding and has recovered” – also you might also get BSOD with the stop code Bug Check 0x116: VIDEO_TDR_ERROR.

-There are few things that you could do to fix it.
+There are a few things that you could do to fix it.

 - Check your Memory i.e. RAM.
 If your RAM is failing on you, it’s quite possible that this is what is causing your Display to crash.
-Check our article on how to run Memory Diagnostic Advanced Memory Diagnostic on Windows 7, with Memtest86+.
-Also check if the timing and voltage of the RAM is set correctly in your BIOS refer your Motherboard and RAM manual.
+Check our article on how to run Memory Diagnostic Advanced Memory Diagnostic with Memtest86+.
+Also, check if the timing and voltage of the RAM are set correctly in your BIOS refer to your Motherboard and RAM manual.

 - Overclocking your GPU could cause this problem.
-So if your Overclocking reset the values to default settings and then test it and see if that fixes your problem.
+So if your Overclocking resets the values to default settings and then test it and see if that fixes your problem.

 - Corrupted or Bad display drivers.
 If your display driver is corrupted there is a very good chance it might be crashing your display.
-Most of the times just uninstalling and reinstalling it will not resolve your problem.
+Most of the time just uninstalling and reinstalling it will not resolve your problem.
 We have to do a complete Driver Cleanup.
-You can follow this post on nVidia and ATL Cards Driver Cleanup.
+You can use NVIDIA and ATL Cards Driver Cleanup.

 - The other reason is Overheating.
-While playing games or working with software that use GPU, your Display card might become extremely hot and cause the drivers to crash – and end up crashing the whole system.
+While playing games or working with software that uses GPU, your Display card might become extremely hot and cause the drivers to crash – and end up crashing the whole system.
 Use RivaTuner to determine if your display card is overheating.
 Try to adjust the fan settings and see if that makes any difference.
-If not I would recommend to take it to a Computer Repair shop and have them clean the tower to rule out any dust related issue.
+If not I would recommend taking it to a Computer Repair shop and having them clean the tower to rule out any dust-related issue.

-- For advanced uses there are methods to enable debugging in the Windows registry.
-Refer this article from Microsoft for more on this.
+- For advanced users, there are methods to enable debugging in the Windows registry.

 - If all if these steps failed then more likely you have a bad display card.
 If it’s still under warranty send it for replacement.

-Hope these steps helped you in resolving TDR related errors.
-If you know any additional steps do share with us.
+Hope these steps helped you in resolving TDR-related errors.
+If you know any additional steps do share them with us.